grew-nlp/grew_doc/content/tutorial/06_more_commands.md

 # Grew Tutorial • Lesson 6 • More commands

-Let us go on with our conversion of Sequoia POS taggind to the SUD POS tagging.
+Let us go on with our conversion of Sequoia POS tagging to the SUD POS tagging.

 We recall the two formats: